oracle-livelabs/database/23cfree/sql-23c-features/sql-23c-features.md

 ## Task 9: Joins in UPDATE and DELETE

 You may update table data via joins - based on foreign table conditions.
 There is no need for sub selects or `IN` clause.
 1. For example, instead of using this statement prior to 23c:
     ```
-    update emp e set e.sal=e.sal*2
+    UPDATE emp e set e.sal=e.sal*2
-    where e.deptno in
+    WHERE e.deptno in
-    (select d.deptno from dept d where e.deptno=d.deptno
+    (SELECT d.deptno FROM dept d WHERE e.deptno=d.deptno
-    and d.dname='RESEARCH')
+    and d.dname='RESEARCH');
     ```

     With Oracle 23c, you can now use:
     ```
-    <copy>update emp e set e.sal=e.sal*2
+    <copy>UPDATE emp e set e.sal=e.sal*2
-    from dept d
+    FROM dept d
-    where e.deptno=d.deptno
+    WHERE e.deptno=d.deptno
     and d.dname='RESEARCH';</copy>
     5 rows updated.
     ```